f-heeger/Reproducible-Science/snakemake.md

 ~~~sh
 pip install snakemake
 ~~~
-note that some of the more advances features (like report generation) might not be available when you install via `pip`.
+Note that some of the more advances features (like report generation) might not be available when you install via `pip`.

 Basic use
 ---------
 Snakemake has many features and options.
 This is only a very small introduction.
 You can find the full documentation [here](https://snakemake.readthedocs.io).

-A Snakemake workflow consist of a set of rules, that are implicitly linked by there input and output files.
+A Snakemake workflow consist of a set of rules that are implicitly linked by their input and output files.
 A rule normally has at least one input file, at least one output file and defines how to produce one from the other.
 A minimal toy example (that just copies a file) might look like this:
 ~~~python
 rule exampleCp1:
     input: "inFile.txt"